josephrmartinez/soapnotescribe/README.md

 **Assessment:** Healthcare provider's diagnosis or analysis.
 **Plan:** Treatment and follow-up recommendations.

 Healthcare providers complete a SOAP note for each patient encounter.
-By automatically generating a draft note immediately after each encounter, soapscribe reduces administrative burden and improves accuracy and consistency of clinical documentation.
+By automatically generating a draft note immediately after each encounter, soapnotescribe reduces administrative burden and improves accuracy and consistency of clinical documentation.

 ### GIF demo:

 ![soapnotescribe gif illustration](public/soapscribedemo.gif)

 [soapnotescribe](https://soapnotescribe.com/) saves healthcare providers time by drafting structured SOAP notes.
-Providers upload a recording of the entire appointment or an audio memo with clinical notes - soapscribe automatically drafts a structured clinical note for easy review and approval. soapnotescribe also automatically provides a differential diagnosis for the clinician, enhancing diagnostic accuracy and treatment planning.
+Providers upload a recording of the entire appointment or an audio memo with clinical notes - soapnotescribe automatically drafts a structured clinical note for easy review and approval. soapnotescribe also automatically provides a differential diagnosis for the clinician, enhancing diagnostic accuracy and treatment planning.
 This not only streamlines the documentation process but also promotes better patient care by ensuring thorough and consistent note-taking.
 With soapnotescribe, healthcare professionals can focus more on patient interaction and less on paperwork, leading to improved efficiency and patient satisfaction.

 ![soapnotescribe homepage image](public/soapscribescreenlightgray.webp)